ionathanch/ionathanch.github.io/_posts/2020-04-13-quot-points.md

 * [**nth-order logic**](https://en.wikipedia.org/wiki/Higher-order_logic): Does there exist a sound and complete proof system for _n_​th-order logic?
 Is the logic compact?
 For propositional and first-order logic, the answer to both of these is yes, while for second-order and higher-order logics, it is no.

+* [**General relativistic n-body problem**](https://en.wikipedia.org/wiki/Two-body_problem_in_general_relativity#Beyond_the_Schwarzschild_solution): Given the initial positions and velocities of _n_ bodies in the Schwarzschild metric, can their paths be expressed as closed-form expressions?
+For the 0-body and 1-body problems (trivial), they can, but not for the 2-body problem (in the general case of comparable masses) or more.

 ### _q = 3_

 * [**Rank-k polymorphism**](https://en.wikipedia.org/wiki/Parametric_polymorphism#Higher-ranked_polymorphism): In a polymorphic type system where forall quantifiers are restricted to no more than _k_ arrows deep on the left (i.e. `((forall a. a -> t_1) ... -> t_k)`), is type inference decidable?
 For rank-0 (simple types), rank-1 (prenex or Hindley-Milner), or rank-2, type inference is decidable, but for rank-3 and higher, it is not.

-* [**n-body problem**](https://en.wikipedia.org/wiki/N-body_problem): Given the initial positions and velocities of _n_ bodies mutually subject to an inverse-square central force law, can their paths be expressed as a closed-form expression?
-For the 1-body problem (trivial) and 2-body problem (e.g. the Kepler problem), they can, but not for the 3-body problem or higher.
+* [**Classical Newtonian n-body problem**](https://en.wikipedia.org/wiki/N-body_problem): Given the initial positions and velocities of _n_ bodies mutually subject to an inverse-square central force law, can their paths be expressed as closed-form expressions?
+For the 0-body, 1-body (both trivial), and 2-body problems (e.g. the Kepler problem), they can, but not for the 3-body problem or more.

 There are many problems whose complexity is NP-complete only for _q = 3_ or possibly higher.
 Here are three classical problems that are usually encountered.
 I won't list any more simply because there are far too many of their kind.